Seagate/cortx-monitor/cortx-monitorQuickstartGuide.md

 :page_with_curl: **Notes:**

-- cortx-monitor RPMS named as cortx-sspl.
+- cortx-monitor RPMs named as cortx-sspl.

 - cortx-monitor service named as sspl-ll.